pwr-Solaar/Solaar/docs/features.md

 needs a feature identifier.
 A setting implementation needs a reader/writer and a validator.

-The reader/writer is resposible for actually writing settings to the device and reading them from the device, writing and reading the byte strings that represent the setting values on the device.
+The reader/writer is responsible for actually writing settings to the device and reading them from the device, writing and reading the byte strings that represent the setting values on the device.
 For most feature settings the setting implementation can just inherit